boutproject/BOUT-dev/manual/sphinx/user_docs/parallel-transforms.rst

    [mesh]
    paralleltransform = shifted

-so that mesh uses the :cpp:class:`ShiftedMetric` class to calculate parallel transforms.
+so that mesh uses the `ShiftedMetric` class to calculate parallel transforms.
 During initialisation, this class reads a quantity zShift from the input or grid file.
 If zShift is not found then qinty is read instead.
 If qinty is not found then the angle is zero, and this method becomes the same as the identity transform.
 For each X and Z index, the zShift variable should contain the toroidal angle of a magnetic field line at :math:`z=0` starting at :math:`\phi=0` at a reference location :math:`\theta_0`:

 .. math::